Azure/azure-sdk-for-php/examples/tasklist/README.markdown

 * Destroy the list. (deletes the used storage service)

 You need to provide subscription id along with certificate which is authorized to access the associated subscription.
 For more information check [Authenticating Service Management Requests](http://msdn.microsoft.com/en-us/library/windowsazure/ee460782.aspx)

+What you will learn?
+* Create new storage service.
+* Create new table service.
+* Query all table entities.
+* Delete table entity.